SAM at 8Q

-SAM at 8Q is the annexe of Singapore Art Museum - Singapore's contemporary art museum.
-Located at the heart of the city, it derives its name from the museum's location at No. 8 Queen Street near Bras Basah Road.
+SAM at 8Q was the annexe of Singapore Art Museum - Singapore's contemporary art museum.
+Located at the heart of the city, it derived its name from the museum's location at No. 8 Queen Street near Bras Basah Road.
 SAM at 8Q is also approximately 88 steps away from Singapore Art Museum.

 History

 The 4-storey building was formerly the primary school wing of the Catholic High School.
 When the School relocated to their current location in 1987, the 3500 m2 space gave home to the Kum Yan Cantonese Methodist Church.
 In September 2007, the Church ended its tenancy and the building was repossessed by the Singapore Land Authority.

 Launch

 With new interest on contemporary art by the young, the National Heritage Board (NHB) took up tenancy of the building from the Land Authority.
 The Board also spent $5.8 million on renovations, and converted the classrooms in the 4-storey building into six galleries to showcase contemporary installation works, video and photography installation, performance art and sound art.
 A lift was also installed, and the galleries, staircases and parts of corridors have also been air-conditioned and humidity-controlled.
 There are also spaces to house two restaurants on the ground floor which are currently occupied by Love Pal Cafe and Standing Sushi Bar.

 SAM at 8Q was officially opened on 15 August 2008 with an inaugural 8-man art exhibition titled 8Q-Rate: School; a name pun from the word 'curate'.
 8Q-Rate featured the works by young contemporary artists such as :Jahan Loh, Donna Ong, Grace Tan, Chong Li Chuan, Jason Wee, Tan Kai Syng, Phunk and sculptor Ahmad Abu Bakar.

-SAM at 8Q is currently home to changing contemporary art exhibitions, including a popular annual children's contemporary art exhibition.